ArneCL/BlogPosts/git-subtree-basics.md

     git subtree pull --prefix .vimrepo https://github.com/newfivefour/vimrc.git master --squash

-If you make a change to anything in `.vimrepo` the commit will be stored in fthe host repository.
+If you make a change to anything in `.vimrepo` the commit will be stored in the host repository and logs.

 That is the biggest change from submodules.

-If you now want to update the subtree repository with that commit, you must run the came command as above, excluding `--squash` and replacing `pull` for 'push'.
+If you now want to update the subtree repository with that commit, you must run the came command as above, excluding `--squash` and replacing `pull` for `push`.

     git subtree push --prefix .vimrepo https://github.com/newfivefour/vimrc.git master